 No matter what corner of the world we are in, our lives revolve around & depend heavily on the internet.

-- -Renting toys, furniture, books!
+- 3. Buying - Upcycled toys, furniture, and books!

 Are any of these simple life activities even imaginable without the internet?!
 And the instant happiness is unmatched!
-Sharing these special moments of joys, milestones, small wins - especially when it comes to our little ones’ life updates is an unparalleled joy!
+Sharing these special moments of joys, milestones, and small wins - especially when it comes to our little ones’ life updates is an unparalleled joy!

 - - When your kids start using the internet, have an open dialogue with them and talk to them about the things that can potentially happen over the internet and how they can keep their identity safe.

 - - As a parent, it is always advised to be vigilant.
-Keep the devices your kids use at a place where you can see them while they are using said devices.
+Keep the devices your kids use in a place where you can see them while they are using said devices.
 Also, up to a certain age, do not allow personal gadgets that you do not have access to.

 - - Bless technology for all the good that it does.
 Most devices come with parental controls to help regulate & monitor the kind of content your children can consume.
 Put those control settings to their intended use and restrict search terms, age-inappropriate content, etc.